The Golden Path to Guarded Monotone Strict NP: Introduction

-A typical example of a problem that can be defined in $\GMSNP$ is whether a given undirected simple graph, say with edge relation denoted by $E$, can be edge-2-coloured while avoiding monochromatic triangles~\cite{garey1979computers}:
+Every $\tau$-sentence $\Phi$ defines the corresponding \emph{model-checking problem}, where the task is to decide whether a given finite $\tau$-structure $\struct{A}$ satisfies $\Phi$.
+A typical example of a problem definable by a GMSNP sentence is \textsc{Edge-No-Mono-Tri}, where the task is to decide whether a given undirected simple graph, say with an edge relation denoted by $E$, can be edge-2-coloured while avoiding monochromatic triangles~\cite{garey1979computers}: